Pedestrians & Sidewalks

 Interested organizations and artists are required to submit a joint application.
 The DOT Urban Art Advisory Committee reviews proposals each fall and spring.
 DOT works closely with selected partner organizations to produce and install artwork within 6 months of notification.
 Partners are responsible for artwork maintenance and site remediation.
 Artwork may be installed for up to 11 months.
 Not-for-profit organizations are eligible to receive up to $5,000 toward direct project costs.

-Current Deadline: TBD Download pARTners Application packet (zip) pARTners projects on Flickr
+Current Deadline: Friday, November 15, 2013 Download pARTners Application packet (zip) pARTners projects on Flickr

 DOT, in collaboration with New York Cares, commissions artists and designers to produce murals for concrete barriers that typically separate bicycle lanes from lanes of vehicular traffic.
 Hundreds of New York Cares volunteers assist the selected artists with painting their designs onto assigned barrier sites.